cliffeby/CWT001/README.md

 The North Carolina sealed corridor report studied various improvements to crossings including the upgrade of 69 crossings to 4-quad gates.
 The Illinois High-Speed Rail Four-Quadrant Gate Reliability Assessment focused on adequate warning times and exit detection for high-speed operations.
 Both studies confirmed the benefit of 4-quad gates and greater improvement with other supplemental safety measures to “seal” the crossing to drive arounds.
 These studies were completed in 2009 with a relatively small number of 4-quad gates.
 ## Data
 To get current experience, FRA has an online database of accidents at crossings among other accident and fatality reports.
 These data can be queried online by year, railroad, and other predefined filters.
 When querying FRA’s Highway Crossing Accident Database, you can obtain a list of crossings that meet FRA preselected filter criteria.
 Unfortunately, the query download page is limited in the extent of filtering allowed.
 This limitation can often be overcome by exporting a larger set of results to a Excel file and then applying additional Excel filters to the data.
 For my specific case, I was looking for fatalities involving highway vehicles at gated crossings.
 After downloading all accidents for a specific year, I filtered the following fields:
--	TYPEVEH   # I excluded K – Pedestrians
+-	TYPEVEH   # I excluded K – Pedestrians and M -Bicycles
 -	SIGNAL   # Gates, I included entries 1-6 and excluded blanks
 -	TOTKLD # Casualties/Killed – I excluded 0